 One of the main reasons why businesses fail is because they run out of money.

 Before starting look at how much funding your business will require.
-Set up costs, stationery, marketing, IT, premises etc. There are a host of funding options for companies, such as commercial finance facilities or business banking facilities, so do your research.
+Set up costs, stationery, marketing, IT, premises etc. There are a host of funding options for companies, such as commercial finance facilities or business banking facilities and for B2B businesses, invoice finance, so do your research.

 Services businesses or those businesses which are primarily knowledge based will require less infrastructure than a retail business for example and so the start-up costs can vary widely from sector to sector.
 You need to plan for this – do you have enough funding to buy stock, rent offices, hire machinery etc?
 Or, can your enterprise start out working from an office at home with a computer and decent broadband?